 Stay tuned to see how these new regulations will affect the landscape of insurance in this country.
-Discovery Health will always bring you the latest in the health care reform debate; to learn more about this issue, see the links on the next page.
+Discovery Health will always bring you the latest in the health care reform debate; to learn more about this issue, see the links below.

 - Andrews, Michelle.
 "Will My Premiums Rise Because of the New Law?"
 New York Times.
 June 22, 2010.
 (Aug.
 25, 2010)http://prescriptions.blogs.nytimes.com/2010/06/22/will-my-premiums-rise-because-of-the-new-law

 - Brin, Dinah Wisenberg. "'Grandfathered' Health Plans Less Inviting For Some Employers."
 Wall Street Journal.
 Aug.
 25, 2010.
 (Aug.
 25, 2010)http://online.wsj.com/article/BT-CO-20100825-709523.html

 - Hewitt Associates.
 "Nine out of 10 U.S. Companies Anticipate Losing Grandfather Status Under Health Care Reform, According to New Hewitt Survey."
 New York Times.
 Aug.
 10, 2010.
 (Aug.
 25, 2010)http://markets.on.nytimes.com/research/stocks/news/press_release.asp